The Guide to Creating Marketing Personas for Your Nonprofit

 They believe your values can change the world and they’re willing to help, but first they need to trust you.
 Creating buyer personas is one step in the process of cultivating intentional community.

-How to create nonprofit personas
+How to create donor personas

-1. Interview your stakeholders.
+1. Survey your stakeholders

 Rather than assume you already have what people are looking for when engaging with a nonprofit, ask them what they need.
 Identify key members of your target audience, speak to them and allow their answers to be your guide.
 These conversations will ensure your message and values are aligned and impactful to those seeking the service you provide.